 Healthy myeloid cells form a balance of different blood cells: red cells, some types of white cells, and platelets.
 In CML, genetic changes cause myeloid cells to produce blood cells that grow out of control.

-Lymphoma is a type of blood cancer that develop in the lymph nodes and tissues of the lymphatic system, an important part of the body’s immune system.
+Lymphoma is a type of blood cancer that develops in the lymph nodes and tissues of the lymphatic system, an important part of the body’s immune system.
 Lymphomas begin in the white blood cells (lymphocytes) and affect the body’s ability to fight infection.
 Bone marrow makes red blood cells, blood platelets, and white blood cells.
 Lymphomas sometimes start from bone marrow lymphocytes.

 Myeloma is a cancer of the plasma cells, a type of white blood cell that develops in the bone marrow.
 Plasma cells make antibodies and help the immune system fight off infection and disease.
 In people with multiple myeloma, the plasma cells become abnormal and produce a protein called an M protein.
-When these abnormal plasma cells multiply, they can create bone lesions tumors that can cause damage to the bones and lead to pain.
+When these abnormal plasma cells multiply, they can create bone lesions and tumors that can cause damage to the bones and lead to pain.

 Myeloproliferative Neoplasms (MPNs)

 Myeloproliferative Neoplasms (MPNs) are blood cancers that occur when the body makes too many white or red blood cells, or platelets.
 This overproduction of blood cells in the bone marrow can create problems for blood flow and lead to various symptoms.